-Western Sydney University parking fees are set by the Board of Trustees and are effective from 1 December.
-The 2017 permits are available for purchase from 1 December 2016 and will be valid for display from the date of purchase.
+Western Sydney University parking fees are set by the Board of Trustees and are effective from 1 December each year.
+The 2022 permits will be available for purchase from 4 January 2022 and will be valid for display from the date of purchase.

 Pay and Display one day parking permit